 It’s simple to use these silicone cups, too.
-With clean or sanitized hands, you insert the cup, and then after 6 to 12 hours, you remove it, dump the blood, rinse it with filtered water, and reinsert as needed.
+With clean or sanitized hands, you insert the cup, and then after 6 to 12 hours, you remove it, dump the blood, rinse it with filtered water, and reinsert it as needed.

 Remember: only insert the menstrual cup if you have clean hands to avoid infection.
 Don’t forget to stockpile water, soap, and hand sanitizer as well.

-What To Do If You Run Out of Feminine Hygiene Products
+What to Do if You Run Out of Feminine Hygiene Products

 Sometimes, stockpiling a 2-month supply of these menstrual care products isn’t enough.
 If you’ve used up all of your period essentials, here are some everyday items you can turn into emergency pads: